 Symptoms of the following disorders can be similar to those of ALAD porphyria.
 Comparisons may be useful for a differential diagnosis.

-Tyrosinemia type I is a rare autosomal recessive genetic metabolic disorder characterized by lack of the enzyme fumarylacetoacetate hydrolase, which is needed for the final break down of the amino acid tyrosine.
+Tyrosinemia type I is a rare autosomal recessive genetic metabolic disorder that is caused by lack of the enzyme fumaryl acetoacetate hydrolase, which is needed for the break-down of the amino acid tyrosine.
 Failure to properly break down tyrosine leads to abnormal accumulation of tyrosine and its metabolites in the liver, potentially resulting in severe liver disease.
 Tyrosine may also accumulate in the kidneys and central nervous system.
 Symptoms and physical findings associated with tyrosinemia type I appear in the first months of life and include failure to gain weight and grow at the expected rate (failure to thrive), fever, diarrhea, vomiting, an abnormally enlarged liver (hepatomegaly), and yellowing of the skin and the whites of the eyes (jaundice).
 Tyrosinemia type I may progress to more serious complications such as severe liver disease, cirrhosis, and hepatocellular carcinoma if left untreated.
 Treatment with nitisinone and a low-tyrosine diet should begin as soon as possible after the diagnosis is confirmed.
 (For more information on this disorder, choose "tyrosinemia" as your search term in the Rare Disease Database.)

-Acute intermittent porphyria (AIP) is a rare metabolic disorder that is characterized by deficiency of the enzyme porphobilinogen deaminase.
-This enzyme deficiency results in the accumulation of porphyrin precursors in the body.
-This enzyme deficiency by itself is not sufficient to produce symptoms of the disease.
-Additional factors must also be present such as hormones, drugs and dietary changes that trigger the appearance of symptoms.
+Acute intermittent porphyria (AIP) is a rare genetic metabolic disorder that is caused by deficiency of the enzyme porphobilinogen deaminase (PBG).
+This enzyme deficiency results in the accumulation of porphyrin precursors ALA and PBG in the body.
+The enzyme deficiency by itself is not sufficient to produce symptoms of the disease.
+Additional factors such as hormones, drugs and dietary changes trigger the appearance of symptoms.
 Symptoms of AIP may include severe abdominal pain, constipation, muscle weakness, rapid heartbeat (tachycardia), high blood pressure (hypertension), behavioral changes, seizures and disease of the nerves outside the central nervous system (peripheral neuropathy).
 Acute intermittent porphyria is inherited as an autosomal dominant trait.
 (For more information on this disorder, choose "acute intermittent porphyria" as your search term in the Rare Disease Database.)

-A diagnosis of ALAD porphyria is made based upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and a variety of specialized tests.
-A wide variety of tests may be used to aid in a diagnosis of ALAD porphyria, specifically those that can detect delta-aminolevulinic acid in the urine.
+A diagnosis of ALAD porphyria is made based upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and a variety of specialized tests that can detect delta-aminolevulinic acid in the urine.

 Molecular genetic testing can confirm a diagnosis of ALAD porphyria by identifying the characteristic genetic mutation that causes the disorder.